viam-labs/bluetooth-rescue/README.md

-# Module bluetooth-rescue
+# bluetooth-rescue

-Provide a description of the purpose of the module and any relevant information.
+The bluetooth system on the raspberry pi 4b intermittently fails while tethering.
+This module detects the failure and attempts to repair the system.

 ## Model viam:bluetooth-rescue:rescue

 Provide a description of the model and any relevant information.

 ### Configuration

 The following attribute template can be used to configure this model:

 ```json